Probate Info Center

 Our Las Vegas law firm serves families and beneficiaries in probate and estate administration matters in the Clark County probate court.
 The experienced probate attorneys at Cassady Law Offices, P.C. represent clients in the routine execution of wills and trusts.
 When no enforceable estate planning documents exist, we administer estates in accordance with Nevada state probate law.

 To discuss your legal needs in a free initial consultation, contact our Las Vegas probate attorneys.
-We also handle will contests, trust disputes, and other estate litigation matters.
+We also handle trust disputes.

 Free initial consultations.